zhengyang-wang/Deeplab-v2--ResNet-101--Tensorflow/README.md

 # Smoothed Dilated Convolutions for Improved Dense Prediction

-This is the code for reproducing experimental results in our paper "Smoothed Dilated Convolutions for Improved Dense Prediction" submitted to KDD2018.
+This is the code for reproducing experimental results in our paper "Smoothed Dilated Convolutions for Improved Dense Prediction" accepted for long presentation in KDD2018.

 Created by [Zhengyang Wang](http://www.eecs.wsu.edu/~zwang6/) and [Shuiwang Ji](http://www.eecs.wsu.edu/~sji/) at Washington State University.